joshnuss/design-patterns-in-elixir/README.md

 ## Caveats

 Remember that design patterns are only a guide.
 Don't impose design patterns on your systems.
-They should surface organically.
+Design should surface organically.

-Always use the terminology of your domain, avoid terms like "Factory", "Strategy", etc.. in your code, it's too ambiguous.
+Always use the terminology of your domain.
+Avoid using terms like "Factory", "Strategy", etc.. in your code, it's too ambiguous.

 ## License